 Inexpensive Christmas Gift Ideas for Your Employees

 Our list of items is inexpensive but thoughtful, and all can be purchased easily while you’re out running last-minute errands.

 Inexpensive Christmas Gifts for Employees

 - Bottle of wine.
+Use this wine gift set as inspiration.
 Pick your favorite red or white, and throw a festive ribbon on it.
 You can make it look extra snazzy by wrapping it in cellophane, like you would a gift basket.
 Many liquor stores and even grocery stores give a 10% or more discount when you buy 6 bottles – so this makes a great gift for a large group of employees.

 - Monogrammed blanket.
 I know lots of mall stores are doing free in-store personalizing.
 A nice warm blanket is always a useful and appreciated gift, and you can make it more meaningful by personalizing it.